Data Collection 1

 AutoCapture Utility 1

-Snapshot of the Autocapture program during data collection.
-This
+Screenshot of the latest version of the Autocapture program during

 Autocapture Utility 2

 Another view of the Autocapture utility showing the live measurement

 graph data.
 When capturing data problems such as hysteresis can

 multiple bidirectional captures of the data in order to find the true